top of page

 7 min read

 We are designed as humans to breathe in and out of our nose most of the time during wakefulness and sleep.
-The nose performs many critical health functions, whereas the mouth serves no purpose in our daily breathing, except to act as a backup if the nose is congested, or during high intensity exercise (i.e. sprinting, jogging up a hill, etc.).
-With training, we can learn to breathe in and out through the nose during the day, whilst asleep and during sports up to a moderate in
+The nose performs many critical health functions, while the mouth serves no purpose in our daily breathing, except to act as a backup if the nose is congested or during high-intensity exercise (like sprinting or jogging up a hill).
+With training, we can learn to breathe in and out through the nose during the day, while asleep, and during sports up to a moderate intensity

 Marianne Johnson